What are private maritime vessels

 Maritime Customs and Immigration declaration

-If you have not submitted a declaration
+If you have not completed and submitted a declaration

 Information for nationals